Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 If you think you deserve a higher VA rating for migraines, you need to have medical evidence that discusses the severity of your headaches, whether they are prostrating in nature, and if these headaches affect your work.

-Another tip for VA claims for migraines secondary is you need to be documenting the frequency and severity of your Migraines over the past several months, so you have additional evidence.
+Another tip for VA claims for secondary migraines is you need to document the frequency and severity of your Migraines over the past several months so you have additional evidence.

 You can use apps on your smartphone, such as the Migraine Buddy app, from which you can then download the daily and monthly reports to use in support of your VA claim for headaches.